Disclosure: The products featured were sent for inclusion in this gift guide however all opinions are my own.

 Educational gifts are set to be everywhere this Christmas – with STEM being a term you hear and see all over the place.
 I hope this has given you some educational gift inspiration and if you have any other ideas of educational gifts for children I would love to hear them.

-Disclosure: Most of the above products were sent for inclusion in this post however all opinions are my own.
+Disclosure: The products featured were sent for inclusion in this gift guide however all opinions are my own.